 Studies have shown that the academic rigor of a student's high school experience is the single best predictor of success in college.
-Enrolling in at least one advanced course gives students the opportunity to experience rigorous learning in a supportive environment designed to help them succeed.
-We encourage our students to explore Pre-AP/Advanced Placement and dual credit courses.
+Enrolling in at least one advanced college credit course gives students the opportunity to experience rigorous learning in a supportive environment designed to help them succeed.
+We encourage our students to explore Klein Prep, Advanced Placement, Dual Credit, and International Baccalaureate courses.
 Check out the "student voices" section to hear from our Klein ISD students about their experiences in advanced courses.

 Advanced Placement Program